Mesothelioma Wrongful Death Lawsuit

 • Other expenses

-Mesothelioma wrongful death lawsuits can also hold manufacturers of asbestos products accountable.
-These companies knew that asbestos exposure could cause mesothelioma, lung cancer, and other asbestos-related diseases.
+Mesothelioma wrongful death lawsuits also hold manufacturers of asbestos products accountable.
+These asbestos companies knew that exposure could cause innocent workers to develop mesothelioma, lung cancer, and other asbestos-related diseases.

-Take the first step toward pursuing justice for your family member by requesting a free legal consultation now.
+Take the first step toward pursuing justice in your loved one’s memory by requesting our Free Attorney Checklist.

-• $10 million to the family of a Missouri insulator
+• $10 million for the family of an insulator in Missouri

 • $6.3 million for the family of an Iowa asbestos worker